marktice/boot_scoot/README.md

 ![ERD](/app/assets/images/readme/user-journeys.png)

 ### ERD
 The ERD is one of the most critical parts of the design.
-Planning my tables ahead gave me an idea of what i want from my models.
+Planning my tables ahead gave me an idea of what i want from my models and their relationships with one another.

 ![ERD](/app/assets/images/readme/db.png)

 ### Wireframes
 [Figma - Boot Scoot](https://www.figma.com/file/V70gzh77WVl7rG0sr5S4MbVj/Boot-Scoot)

 From the user stories a simply interface was required for the potentially inebriated passengers.
+I therefore went for a material type design, with simply use of color for ease of use.

 ![Figma](/app/assets/images/readme/figma.png)